 Degradation of the resource base is the most 'proximate' cause for the loss of Dom.
 Bd..
 These arise mainly due to ineffective implementation of rules and regulations which dealing with such situations.
 Few such cases along with other factors causing the loss of Dom.
 Bd. are briefly mentioned below.

 A. Destruction of habitats and forestry: Encroachment and consequent privatization of 'common pool' resources such as "gomala" land is the most serious cause for the loss of Dom.
 Bd., especially the livestock diversity in India.
 When the natural habitats such as grazing lands, pastures and other common pool resources of local livestock breeds are degraded or encroached and converted to other purposes, not only these animals are endangered but communities depending on them also loose their livelihood bases.
 The cases of indigenous milk breeds like Rathi and the pastoral groups such as Ratths and the Sahiwal in the regions of Himalayas are a few such examples.
 Denudation forestry especially that of flowering trees has adversely affected the substance of local bees population.
 Growing human and livestock population is threatening the ecological imbalance of agro-ecosystem, especially arid and rain-fed systems.
-Excessive use of agro-chemicals, over exploitation of ground water is severely affecting the irrigated agro-ecosystems.
+Excessive use of agro-ecosystems.
 Indiscriminate use of pesticides and weedicides on agricultural crops has also affected the local bee population for their source of nectar.